jdee/ios-knob-control/README.md

 ================

 This is a generic, reusable knob control you can insert into any application.
-You provide any image for the knob.
+You provide any square image for the knob.
 The control animates rotation of the image in response to a one-finger rotation gesture from the user.
 The knob has a number of configurable modes: